miosync-masa/Scale-resolved-competition/README.md

 ```
 omega_mem : MemLp (omega k) 2    — initial vorticity ω₀ ∈ L²(T³)
 ```

+R³-side initial data is packaged internally via `R3SmoothInitialData` and is not an additional external hypothesis at the architectural level.

 All other assumptions previously appearing as external inputs have been internalized: